sorashi/sorashi.github.io/content/post/comprehensive-list-of-rikai-extensions.md

 **nazeka** is a rikai replacement with many interesting features and options, which are listed in the [readme](https://github.com/wareya/nazeka/blob/master/readme.md) of the repository.
 It also works in Firefox on Android.

-**Rikaichamp** is a port of rikaikun, which is a port of rikaichan, which is a port of rikaiXUL.
+**10ten Japanese Reader** is a port of rikaikun, which is a port of rikaichan, which is a port of rikaiXUL.
 It's very fast.

 **rikaichan** is a fork of rikaiXUL, which took over the development.
 Originally only for Firefox, it was eventually published for Chrome too.